Before you get started

 Please bring all your event documents to your meeting.
 If you have to meet with the public event committee, the committee holds meetings at:

 At your public event committee meeting, you will be given a checklist of permits and documents you need to get for your event.
 After you get your permits together, you need to submit your public event application with copies of the permits listed on the checklist to:

 The Consumer Affairs and Licensing Office issues the final permit for your event.
 Please keep in mind:

 - You must submit your public event application and permits at least five days before the event.

 - Before you submit your public event application, the application must be signed by the Police Captain listed on your checklist.

-The City of Boston has suspended events that bring crowds together in close contacts, like a road race, concert, or flag-raising.
+The City of Boston has suspended events that bring crowds together in close contact.
+These include road races, concerts, and flag-raisings.
 Here are some related resources:

 We're testing out suggested content on Boston.gov below.
 If you see anything out of place, let us know at email@example.com.